 Think outside the box – if you were in this position, what would you want to know?
 Make a list, then ask the family caregiver to read through it and tell you which things would help them the most.

 When talking to a caregiver of a loved one (especially if you are close family, such as a sibling), choose your words wisely.
-Here are some things you shouldn’t say to them (and ways to say what you really mean, only better):
+Here are some things you shouldn’t say to caregivers (and ways to say what caregivers need):

 Don’t Criticize The Caregiver – I’m here to tell you, caregiving is tough.
 If you aren’t in the trenches with the caregiver, you don’t really know how hard it can be to watch a beloved family member fade away in front of your eyes or to be unable to live life the way they once did.